 The Minority Achievement Award, offered as a result of an on-campus interview and essay competition, is open to incoming freshmen who are African-American, American-Indian or Alaska Native, Hispanic or Latino, Asian-Americans, Native Hawaiian or Pacific Islander and multiracial students.
 In addition, students who are members of other American minority groups or other groups underrepresented on Mount Union’s campus are welcome to submit a brief letter requesting the opportunity to compete.
 The Minority Achievement Committee will review and respond to all letters received.

-Minimum class rank in graduating class of 20% or minimum cumulative grade point average of 3.5 on a 4.0 scale or minimum ACT score of 25 or minimum SAT-I score of 1130 (excluding writing portion)
+Minimum class rank in graduating class of 20% or minimum cumulative grade point average of 3.5 on a 4.0 scale or an ACT score of at least 25 or an SAT-I score of at least 1130 (CR+M) or a new SAT-I score (March 2016 and forward) of at least 1200 (ERW+M).

-Based on the competition results, the University will select 5 recipients to receive an award of $15,000.
-This award is renewable for up to four years (8 semesters) at the same dollar amount, provided the recipient has been actively involved in at least one campus organization dedicated to diversity.
+Based on the competition results, the University will select 5 recipients to receive an award of $17,500.
+This award is renewable for up to four years (8 consecutive semesters) at the same dollar amount, provided the recipient has been actively involved in at least one campus organization dedicated to diversity.

 Minimum cumulative grade point average of 2.5 on a 4.0 scale